jpmckeown/talon/README.md

 ## To run the project on your computer.

-1. Clone the github repository
+1. Clone the github repository https://github.com/jpmckeown/talon.git or git@github.com:jpmckeown/talon.git

 2. Check terminal window is at project directory e.g. talon/